-Bankers also used loophole mining by creating so-called sweep accounts, checking accounts that were invested each night in overnight loans.
+Bankers also used loophole mining by creating so-called sweep accounts, checking accounts that were invested each night in ("swept" into) overnight loans.
 The interest earned on those loans was credited to the account the next morning, allowing banks to pay rates above the official deposit rate ceilings.
 Sweep accounts also allowed banks to do the end around on reserve requirements, legal minimums of cash and Federal Reserve deposits.
-Recall that banks earn no interest on reserves, so they often wish that they could hold fewer reserves than regulators require, particularly when interest rates are high.
+Recall that banks earn limited interest on reserves, so they often wish that they could hold fewer reserves than regulators require, particularly when interest rates are high.
 By using computers to sweep checking accounts at the close of business each day, banks reduced their de jure deposits and thus their reserve requirements to the point that reserve regulations today are largely moot, a point to which we shall return.

 Bank holding companies (BHCs), parent companies that own multiple banks and banking-related service companies, offered bankers another way to use loophole mining because regulation of BHCs was, for a long time, more liberal than unit bank regulation.
 In particular, BHCs could circumvent restrictive branching regulations and earn extra profits by providing investment advice, data processing, and credit card services.
 Today, bank holding companies own almost all of the big U.S. banks.
-J.P.
-Morgan Chase, Bank of America, and Citigroup are all BHCs.http://www.ffiec.gov/nicpubweb/nicweb/top50form.aspx
+J. P. Morgan Chase, Bank of America, and Citigroup are all BHCs.www.ffiec.gov/nicpubweb/nicweb/top50form.aspx

 Not all regulations can be circumvented cost effectively via loophole mining, however, so sometimes bankers and other financiers have to push for regulatory reforms.
 The Great Inflation and the decline of traditional banking, we'll learn below, induced bankers to lobby to change the regulatory regime they faced.
-The bankers largely succeeded, as we'll see, aided in part by a banking crisis.
+Like loophole mining, lobbying in and of itself is legal and ethical so long as the laws and social mores related to such activities are not violated.
+The bankers largely succeeded, aided in part by a banking crisis.

-- Loophole mining is a type of innovation where bankers and other financiers look for creative ways of circumventing regulations. - Lobbying is a type of innovation where bankers and other financiers try to change regulations. - The Great Inflation also induced bankers to use loophole mining (for example, by using bank holding companies).
+- Loophole mining is a legal and ethical type of innovation where bankers and other financiers look for creative ways of circumventing regulations. - Lobbying is a legal and ethical type of innovation where bankers and other financiers try to change regulations. - The Great Inflation also induced bankers to use loophole mining (for example, by using bank holding companies).
 When that was too costly, bankers lobbied to change the regulatory system, generally to make it less restrictive.